A bit about history… or maybe all of it?

 Weather research people talk about a ‘Little Ice Age’, a cold period between 1650 and 1850, which occurred in three intervals: one beginning 1650, another 1770, the last 1850.
 And this happened all long before we started pumping CO2 into the atmosphere.

-In comparison: If one pixel on a monitor screen (there are 3 in a millimetre) would represent the existence of Homo Sapiens (140 thousand years), then the length of the green timeline (with the billion of years scale) from the Origin of Life onward (about 3.9 billion years) would be about 9.3 kilometres long.
+In comparison: If one pixel on a monitor screen (there are 3 in a millimetre) would represent the existence of Homo Sapiens (140 thousand years), then the length of the green timeline (with the billion of years scale) starting from the Origin of Life onward (about 3.9 billion years ago) would be approximately 9.3 kilometres long.
 And what do we think makes us so significant?

 13 June 2011